terryzhao127/sim-agent/README.md

 ### Usage

-To use the SimAgent, all you need to do is:
+To use the Sim Agent, all you need to do is:
 1. Subclass the `SimAgent` class in `sim_agent.py`.
 1. Implement the `_act(self, obs, action_space)` method.
 Or after investigating the logics, you can override `act(self, obs, action_space)` for advanced usages.

-### Details of SimAgent
+### Details of Sim Agent

 The recorded information of `SimAgent` is: